restofles/AmbevChallenge/README.md

    dotnet run
    ```

-The API will be available at `http://localhost:5000` (or the port defined in `launchSettings.json`).
+The API will be available at `http://localhost:5000` (or the port defined in `launchSettings.json

+Password for any users of the system:
+P@ssw0rd!

 ---